-Link to strategy:
+Link to viability

-Contract

-margin decline
+Contract margin declin

-Inability to successfully deliver projects in line with the agreed customer financial performance.

-requirements (while maintaining satisfactory and appropriate
+Inability to successfully deliver projects in line with the agreed customer requirements (while maintaining satisfactory and appropriate contractual terms), site and loading conditions and local constraints (eq neighbouring buildings).
+In addition, an inadequate design of a customer product and/or solution or failure to effectively manage suppliers may

-contractual terms), site and loading conditions and local constraints (eq neighbouring buildings).
-In addition, an inadequate design of a customer product and/or solution or failure to effectively manage suppliers may standards damaging our reputation with the customer and giving rise to potential regulatory action and legal liability, ultimately impacting business disruption, along with additional costs to find alternative and additional costs to remedy solution failure.
+- Cost overruns, contractual disputes and a failure to meet quality standards, damaging our reputation with the customer and giving rise to potential regulatory action and legal liability, ultimately impacting financial performance. - Delays to executing projects waiting for materials and ongoing business disruption, along with additional costs to find alternative - Exposing the Group to long-term obligations including legal action and additional costs to remedy solution failure.